 As noted previously, there is plenty of new construction in areas like Center City.
 However, that does not limit the possibilities of what you can do with a vacant lot in other parts of Philadelphia.
 Depending on the zoning code of the property, you can build different types of structures on your vacant lot.
 Here are a few common examples:

 - Residential Multi-Family House

 - Commercial Mixed-Use

 Certain zoning codes are more flexible than others.
 If your zoning code only allows for single-family houses to be built on the property, but you want to build a duplex or triplex on your vacant lot, you will need to go through the variance process.
+You can sell a house quicker if the property is zoned for multi-family in Philly.
 This is not always a guaranteed thing that you will get approved to change your zoning code, although it is possible.
 In neighborhoods like Brewerytown, Fishtown, and Point Breeze, locals are seeing more and more new construction sites because of increased real estate values over the past decade.